alexangione419/alexangione419/README.md

 ## Current projects
-- A new proximity based dating app, stay tuned for release on the IOS App Store
+- A new proximity based social media app, stay tuned for release on the IOS App Store
 - Customizing my neovim config

 ## Technologies I know